Also on this page:

 If you need a car, opt for an alternative-fuel vehicle if you can.
 West Virginia offers tax incentives and tax breaks for car owners who drive eco-friendly cars.
 Several insurance providers in the state also offer discounts for drivers who own fuel-efficient vehicles.

 At the Nest, the student food bank at Fairmont State University, students can get items such as canned foods, boxed meals, snack items, fresh food, and even baby food products and formula.
 Personal hygiene products are also available.
 Other universities offer similar programs, including the Rack at West Virginia University, Mountwest Community Technical College, and Marshall University.
-Students going hungry so they can afford to pay for their college education is becoming increasingly common at universities all over the country.
-Thanks to programs such as these, West Virginia students do not have to be among them.

 You can also check to see if you qualify for the Supplemental Nutrition Assistance Program (SNAP).
 View the eligibility requirements and download the online application here.